Meiyan-Zheng/meiyanblog/_posts/2022-4-22-redfish-libvirt.md

 }
 ```

-4. Start and enable sushy.service:
+4.Start and enable sushy.service:

 ```
 # systemctl enable --now sushy
 ```

-5. Configure no password login to root@<libvirtd host>:
+5.Configure no password login to root@<libvirtd host>:

 ```
 # ssh-keygen
 # ssh-copy-id root@<libvirtd host>
 ```

-6. Now you should be able to see your libvirt domain among the Redfish Systems:
+6.Now you should be able to see your libvirt domain among the Redfish Systems:

 ```
 # curl http://localhost:8000/redfish/v1/Systems/